How to spit roast a hog (or lamb, goat or venison) with our Authentic Charcoal / Wood fired Spit Roasting Machine available for hire

 Our stainless steel machine flatpacks with just six thumbscrews for easy transport in the back of most cars.
 To assemble: Place the legs against the ends of the body ensuring the side marked 'this side inside' is against the body of the machine and screw the thumbscrews in place by hand only.
 The fire pan is laid on it's supports inside the main body.
 The optional extra bbq grills sit on top for barbequing sausages, burgers, fish, chops, steaks after the hog has finished roasting.
 The motor slides onto either support, and the spit feeds into the opposite leg and then slots onto the motor.
 Before you put your hog on the machine place the spit in place to ensure you understand how it will go into position as when holding the weight of a hog over a hot fire it's not the best time to be figuring out how this goes.

-We do now stock restaurant grade charcoal and can deliver however many sacks you need along with firelighters with your hire machine and hog if required.
+We can supply restaurant grade charcoal and can deliver however many sacks you need along with firelighters with your hire machine and hog if required.
 Avoid using cheap charcoal.

 Pick a sheltered corner out of the wind.
 Also consider the rain - the machine will need shelter should it rain, especially the electric motor which for safety must not get wet.